-It’s important as parents we maintain our own morality; if our children are going to have a chance of being raised in a moral way.
+As parents, it is important we maintain our own morality if our children are going to have a chance of being raised in a moral way.
 The more moral the parent, the more moral the child will be.

 Do we take time to consciously think about our moral standing?
-We know what we know, we do what we do, but we often fail to think about how our actions will impact on others in the longer term.
+We know what we know, we do what we do, but we fail to think about how our actions will impact others in the longer-term.

 A parent who is sensitive to other people’s feelings and injustices can influence early moral development in their children.
-It’s what we as parents should be striving for.
-It’s important for family members, including extended family, in fact anyone looking after our children, to have the same moral standing.
+It is what parents should be striving for.
+It is important for family members, including extended family, in fact anyone looking after our children, to have the same moral standing.

-Perhaps, we should take the time to work things through, instead of leaving our parenting to chance, in the hope that our children will come out okay.
-We need to be empathetic, compassionate and tolerant and patient in our approach to problems and people.
+We should take the time to work things through, instead of leaving our parenting to chance, in the hope that our children will turn out okay.
+We must be empathetic, patient and tolerant in our approach to problems.

-The right influences will go a long way to help build the foundations for all children.
-It’s not just down to the parents; influences must be uniform across the board.
-We should want to guide in a way that helps serve children better.
+The right influences will go a long way to help build the right foundations for children.
+But it’s not just down to parents, influences must be uniform across the board.
+We should want to guide in a way that helps our children better.

-It will not only make us better parents but will make us better people too.
+A positive parenting approach will always have positive influences on children that will not only make us better parents, but will make us better people too.